natebrunelle/cs4102_su20/markdown/quizzes.md

 - Suppose we did a BFS on the given graph starting from node $5$, which node would be the last one removed from the queue?
 - Suppose we had a graph were all edge weights were positive and unique.
 Could our implementation of Dijkstra's algorithm from class ever add the same node to the priority queue twice?
 - Suppose we had a graph with $n$ nodes and $m$ strongly connected components.
 What is the maximum number of edges in this graph?
 - In our implementation of Dijkstra's algorithm from class, inside the for loop that iterates over all of the neighbors of the current node, we have the conditional `if not done[neighbor]`.
 Suppose we removed that if statement so that the body of the loop occurred every time for every neighbor.
-Would the algorithm still be guaranteed to terminate, or could we hve an infinite loop?
+Would the algorithm still be guaranteed to terminate, or could we have an infinite loop?